kitnato/neverquest/README.md

 #### Luck

-`TODO`

 Affects the amount of loot dropped by monsters.
+Must be included with a special [trinket](#trinkets).

 #### Perception